projectGreenbelt/GreenToad/README.md

 - [Heroku](https://projectgreenbelt.herokuapp.com/)

 <b>Project Management</b>
-- We will be using Github flow to manage this project.
-We will use an interactive project board to track issues that will be resolved through pull requests.
+- We are using Github flow to manage this project.
+It is an interactive project board to track issues that will be resolved through pull requests.

 ### Team Members
 1. [James Tobey](https://github.com/jctobey)